edinburghhacklab/hacklab-policies/health_and_safety/covid19.rst

 **At Tier 4:**

 The lab will be closed to members as required by law.
-The Hacklab is not considered a business providing critical national infrastructure and as such is required to close the premises.
 Members will be removed from the access control system to enforce this.
-For information on business restrictions, please see `https://www.gov.scot/publications/coronavirus-covid-19-businesses-and-workplaces-that-must-close-and-can-open-at-each-protection-level/ <https://www.gov.scot/publications/coronavirus-covid-19-businesses-and-workplaces-that-must-close-and-can-open-at-each-protection-level/>`_
+For information on business restrictions, please see `https://www.gov.scot/publications/coronavirus-covid-19-businesses-and-workplaces-that-must-close-and-can-open-at-each-protection-level/ <https://www.gov.scot/publications/coronavirus-covid-19-businesses-and-workplaces-that-must-close-and-can-open-at-each-protection-level/>`_ and the guidance for Creative Studios and Makerspaces referenced above.

-A small number of exceptions apply, although where possible these activities must be carried out from home
+A small number of exceptions apply, although where possible these activities must be carried out from home:

 - Hacklab management activities (e.g. risk assessment, maintenance, preparation for reopening, cleaning)
 - Production/manufacturing activity (e.g. if the use of the Hacklab provides you with an income and the activity cannot be done elsewhere)